Code-Institute-Submissions/recipe-builder/README.md

 ## UX

 The project needs to be a web applicaition where users can log in to a recipe builder where they can create, store, edit and delete their own recipes.
 They will have access to other users' recipes stored on the database.
-The user must be able to search by cuisine, country of orgin, allergens, ingredient or author of the recipe.
+The user must be able to search by cuisine, allergens, ingredient or author of the recipe.

 ## Features